-Common on-site collection and separation methods: Typically mixed with other light-weight CDW.
+Common on-site collection and separation methods: Efforts are currently underway to develop a mobile recycling line capable of processing, cleaning, and treating waste mineral insulation on-site.
+The resulting material is then used as blown insulation.
+Several stationary recycling lines for this waste already exist in Europe.
+However, due to high transport costs and the associated environmental burden, their large-scale deployment remains limited.

 Improved on-site collection and separation methods: Mineral insulation waste should be removed separately and collected in designated containers to prevent contamination with other materials.
 Shredders can be used to reduce the volume of mineral insulation waste, thereby improving its transportability.